 If a debt collection agency tramples the rights mentioned on this list, you can file a lawsuit against the said agency in federal or state court.
 You may receive actual damages if ever you win the case.
 So, make sure that you know your right as a consumer, especially when you’re dealing with debt collectors.

 Does it already annoy you every time a debt collector contacts you to recover a debt?
-When dealing with debt collectors, you must know about the laws and consumer rights to ensure that you deal with it properly.
+When dealing with debt collectors, you must know about the laws and consumer rights to ensure that you deal with them properly.
 You can also read blog articles on websites like debt.ca to learn how to manage your debt obligations and live a life free of debt.